TL;DR Come for the hype, stay for the confidence.

 Stage Four: Inspiration

 It’s February 2016.
 You are working on your sixth iOS app, hoping it would be better than previous ones: like hash.ai, wizearn or flawless.
-After all, you’re get inspired for some other projects like https://github.com/ptmt/react-native-desktop and SkeletCode.
+After all, you’re getting inspired for some other projects like https://github.com/ptmt/react-native-macos and SkeletCode.

 You get used to react-native related issues.
 It’s not a commercial software, and minor bugs are not felt as something unexpected, whereas all conceptual things such as assets management or Navigator develops in the transparent and clear way.
 (Update from 2017 Boy I was wrong about Navigation).

-These very lines are written in Jekyll 3, and that ruby gem doesn’t work great.
-Some combination of versions of an operation system, Ruby and Jekyll produce an bug affecting new post rendering (
+As for weird and overbloated JS ecosystem these very lines are written in Jekyll 3, and that ruby gem doesn’t work great.
+Some combination of versions of an operating system, Ruby and Jekyll produce a bug affecting new post rendering (

+So the openness of tooling you’re using is the key.
 I’d rather dig out into Jekyll source code to find and fix that problem by myself.
-Can I do that in reasonable amount of time?
+Can I do that in a reasonable amount of time?
 I certainly can with React Native now, and that makes me confident.

 INB4; (201x) Stage Five — Oh, see, the trend has changed, there is another cool technology, let’s go there!